-The last two of these events were floods of record (April 2005 and June 2006), with June 2006 now considered the "flood of record" for the Delaware River Watershed.
+The last two of these events were floods of record (April 2005 and June 2006).
 After the 2005 flood event, FEMA approved and is currently implementing a Voluntary Acquisition buyout of 15 homes at cost of \$1.8 million.
-Of this amount, \$1.45 million of this was provided by FEMA.
+Of this amount, \$1.45 million was provided by FEMA.
 Local interests are still responsible for their share of \$360,000.
 The June 2006 event resulted in the first recorded flood fatality.
 A 15-year old girl drowned as her house collapsed into Cattail Brook.